-Python Main Function & Method Example: Understand def Main()
+Python Main Function & Method: Understand def Main()

 What is Python Main Function?

-Python main function is a starting point of any program.
-When the program is run, the python interpreter runs the code sequentially.
-Main function is executed only when it is run as a Python program.
-It will not run the main function if it imported as a module.
+The Python main function is the starting point of any program.
+When the program is run, the Python interpreter runs the code sequentially.
+The main function is executed only when it is run as a Python program.
+It will not run the main function if it is imported as a module.

 What is the def main() function in Python?
-To understand this, consider the following example code
+To understand this, consider the following example code, which is part of the core Python programming basics:

 def main() Example 1